weld/weld-vertx/README.md

 ## `weld-vertx-web`

-`weld-vertx-web` extends the `weld-vertx-core` functionality and allows to register `Route` handlers discovered during container initialization.
-In other words it's possible to configure a `Route` in a declarative way:
+`weld-vertx-web` extends `weld-vertx-core` and `vertx-web` functionality and allows to automatically register `Route` handlers discovered during container initialization.
+In other words, it's possible to configure a `Route` in a declarative way:

 ```java
 package org.jboss.weld.vertx.web;